P2KRobotics/TeamNumeric/README.md

 Same working as qualifying round

 #### Camera
 We are using camera to detect signals.
 Our detection algorithm uses color information from signals.
-We used Fischer Technik's Kamera Konfiguration block to get the RGB Pixels values.
+We used Fischer Technik's camera configuration block to get the RGB Pixels values.
 The RGB pixesl values are then meaned over rectangle box.
 The rectangle box is also called as region of interest.
 In Fischer technik it is called as color_detector box.

 We later used RGB values in our if blocks (python as well as fischer technik software) to compare whether they are greater or smaller than threshold.
 And there is combination of threshold and if logic